Oracle Licensing

 • Use Named User Plus Licensing: For non-production environments, using Named User Plus licensing is more cost-effective than Processor-based licensing.
 This approach aligns with the typically lower number of users in these environments.

-• Accurate User Counting: Ensure accurate counting and documentation of all users accessing the development and test environments to maintain compliance.
+• Accurate User Counting: To maintain compliance, ensure accurate counting and documentation of all users accessing the development and test environments.

 • Regular Audits: Conduct regular user access and licensing status audits to ensure ongoing compliance and identify discrepancies early.